• Jewelry Fashion

 Therefore, removing your ruby jewelry before performing gardening and household tasks is always advisable.

-How to Keep Rubies Looking Beautiful
+How to Keep Your Rubies Beautiful and Clean

+Because rubies are very hard, foreign matter accumulates on surfaces, causing a faded or cloudy appearance.
 Keep your rubies as clean as possible by applying lotions, perfumes and sprays before putting on your jewelry.

-2. To eliminate dullness, clean rubies at home by applying a mixture of mild liquid soap and warm water.
+To eliminate dullness, clean rubies at home by applying a mixture of mild liquid soap and warm water.

 Gently scrub your rubies and the jewelry mounting using a soft toothbrush.
 Rinse immediately with clean warm water and dry with a lint-free cloth for sparkling results.

+Solutions specially formulated for cleaning jewelry are readily available in most department stores at the fine jewelry counter.
 Be sure to purchase the proper solution based on the type of metal used in the fabrication of your ruby jewelry.
 Follow the label instructions carefully.

 A precious metal jewelry cleaning solution is usually suitable for white gold, yellow gold and platinum mountings, while some sterling silver jewelry cleaners may be designed to clean silver only.